Irish leaders pay tribute to Pope as ‘exceptional’ and ‘remarkable’ figure

 Irish premier Micheal Martin said the Pope held a ‘special place in the hearts of Irish people’.

-Irish leaders have paid tribute to Pope Francis as an “exceptional” and “remarkable figure” who spoke up for the poor and marginalised.
+Political and religious leaders in Ireland have paid tribute to Pope Francis as an “exceptional” leader whose papacy was “a gift to the world”.

-The leader of the Catholic Church died aged 88, after months of battling illnesses and just a day after appearing to bless the thousands of people in St Peter’s Square in Vatican City on Easter Sunday.
+The leader of the Catholic Church died aged 88, after months of battling ill health and just a day after appearing to bless the thousands of people in St Peter’s Square in Vatican City on Easter Sunday.

 The President of Ireland said Pope Francis had approached his papacy with “a unique humility” and advocated for the importance of human dignity.